 Pediatric Acute Care, 2nd Edition

-Stay up-to-date on the latest evidence and clinical practice in pediatric acute care with the definitive textbook in the field.
+Ensure that your students are up-to-date on the latest evidence and clinical practice in pediatric acute care with the definitive textbook in the field.
 Now in its second edition, Pediatric Acute Care: A Guide for Interprofessional Practice takes an evidence-based, interprofessional approach to pediatric acute care as it exemplifies the depth and diversity that’s needed for the dynamic healthcare environments in which acutely ill children receive care.
+With contributions from more than 200 practicing clinicians and academic experts, it represents a wide variety of disciplines and is an ideal text for students as well as practicing nurse practitioners, physician assistants, physicians, and other pediatric healthcare professionals.
 Coverage includes how to work with the pediatric patient and family, major acute care disorders and their management, emergency preparedness, common acute care procedures, and much more.
-With contributions from more than 200 practicing clinicians and academic experts, it represents a wide variety of disciplines including medicine, nursing, pharmacy, child life, nutrition, law, integrative medicine, education, public health, and psychology, among others.
-The second edition also features the addition of new physician and nurse practitioner co-editors as well as extensive content updates including updated evidence-based content throughout the text, the integration of the 2016 IPEC Core Competencies for Interprofessional Collaborative Practice, a new full-color design, and new vivid illustrations throughout.
+The second edition also features the addition of new physician and nurse practitioner co-editors as well as extensive content updates including updated evidence-based content throughout, the integration of the 2016 IPEC Core Competencies for Interprofessional Collaborative Practice, a new full-color design, new full-color illustrations, and new online instructor resources.

 - UNIQUE!
 Interprofessional collaborative approach includes contributions from more than 200 practicing clinicians and academic experts from the U.S. and Canada, including nursing, medicine, pharmacy, child life, nutrition, law, integrative medicine, education, public health, and psychology.